New England Newspapers

 NORTH ADAMS -- The Trailblazers opened up a double-digit lead at halftime and then managed to hang on for a win, 78-75 over Worcester State.

-MCLA held on for the victory to
+MCLA held on for the victory to move to 7-1 in MASCAC.

 John Jones had 21 points and collected 12 rebounds for the Trailblazers.
 Paul Maurice added 12 and Bilal Shabazz had 10 points for MCLA.